AnnotationSro/ember-mobile-inputs/README.md

 HTML 5 introduced input types that are really great for mobile devices, but not that great for the good old desktops.
 Mainly because every browser implements it in a little bit different way (speaking of UI), which is sometimes not that great (e.g. number input in Firefox on Windows is simply disgusting...).
 And of course they are sometimes a little bit buggy (looking at you Firefox....)
-Also, it would be sometimes nice to enhance or alter the way these inputs behave on desktop - give theme a little bit more glamour, right?
+Also, it would be sometimes nice to enhance or alter the way these inputs behave on desktop - give them a little bit more glamour, right?

 So what this addon does?
 On mobile (touch) devices it makes use of HTML5 power (renders a simple HTML `<input type="whatever">`) and on desktop it provides some extra fun:
 * input type **number** - decimal numbers only (pretty standard, but without the ugly stepper that I guess nobody uses anyway)